iclass/poto/docs/REASONING_COMMANDS.md

 color reasoning magenta     # Magenta
 ```

-## Integration with SimpleStreamPacket
+## Integration with DataPacket

-The reasoning system is fully integrated with `SimpleStreamPacket`:
+The reasoning system is fully integrated with `DataPacket`:
 - **Source**: Identifies the origin (e.g., 'llm', 'user', 'system')
 - **Reasoning**: Contains the AI's thinking process
 - **Content**: Contains the main response